edwinkipchumba/Delani-Studio-IP/README.md

 https://github.com/edwinkipchumba/Delani-Studio-IP

 Behaviour Driven Development (BDD)
-Page loads, user arrives in the landing page, a list of all what to do and portfolio available is displayed.
-The user can click on submit button for any particular information.
+Page loads, user arrives in the landing page, a list of all what to do and portfolio available is displayed.The user can click on submit button for any particular information.

 Setup/installation Requirements
 This program requires editor Code of your choice installed, a guide on how to install Visual Studio Code on terminal: